CalvinWu4/Any-School-Rate-My-Professors-Extension/README.md

 - Changes from the Airtable will be reflected whenever you click on the extension icon.

 ### Todo
-- Get tooltip working on PeopleSoft sites
+- Get tooltip working on classic PeopleSoft sites

 ### Screenshots
 ![Screenshot](images/screenshot.png)